rikosintie/Discovery/Helper-scripts.md

 ### The 10Mbps interfaces report

-This script creates a simple text file with the name format of hostname-10Mb-Ports.txt.
+This script creates a simple text file with the filename format of "hostname-10Mb-Ports.txt".
 For example:

 `Procurve-2930-48-10Mb-Ports.txt`